steffenskov/Dapper.DDD.Repository/README.md

 Quite easy that one huh? :-)

 The UserRepository now gives you access to the following built-in methods:
-- UserEntity Delete(UserPrimaryKeyEntity entity)
+- UserAggregate Delete(UserPrimaryKeyAggregate aggregate)
-- UserEntity Insert(UserEntity entity)
+- UserAggregate Insert(UserAggregate aggregate)
-- UserEntity Get(UserPrimaryKeyEntity entity)
+- UserAggregate Get(UserPrimaryKeyAggregate aggregate)
-- IEnumerable<UserEntity> GetAll()
+- IEnumerable<UserAggregate> GetAll()
-- UserEntity Update(UserEntity entity)
+- UserAggregate Update(UserAggregate aggregate)

 All of which have an Async variant as well.
-You'll notice all methods, including Delete, return an instance of UserEntity.
+You'll notice all methods, including Delete, return an instance of UserAggregate.
 This is because whatever data you've just manipulated using Delete, Insert or Update is returned to you as an instance.
 In our case this means the result from Insert will actually contain the DateCreated value the database generated itself.
 Furthermore for deletions you're getting all the properties from the record you've just deleted, which can be quite handy for cache invalidation.

 Should you want to add custom queries to your repository, it has a bunch of the Dapper extensions built-in for you to call, they create a connection themselves so it's as simple as:

-    public IEnumerable<UserEntity> GetUsersWithoutDescription()
+    public IEnumerable<UserAggregate> GetUsersWithoutDescription()
     {
         return Query($"SELECT * FROM {FormattedTableName} WHERE Description IS NULL");
     }